Sinapsis-AI/sinapsis-chatbots/README.md

 - **LLama4MultiModal**: Template for multi modal chat processing using the LLama 4 model.

-- **LLaMATextCompletionWithContext**: Template to initialize a LLaMA-based text completion model with context added in the prompt.

 - **LLaMATextCompletion**: Configures and initializes a chat completion model, supporting LLaMA, Mistral, and other compatible models.

 - **LLama4TextToText**: Template for text-to-text chat processing using the LLama 4 model.